Electoral district of Mandurah: Geography

 The district is a compact coastal electorate lying just to the south of the Metropolitan Region Scheme and north of the Peel Inlet.
-It includes the communities of Coodanup, Greenfields, Lakelands, Madora Bay, Mandurah, Meadow Springs, Parklands, San Remo, Silver Sands which lie to the west of the Mandurah Estuary.
-The district also extends across the estuary, to include parts of Barragup and Furnissdale.
+It includes the communities of Coodanup, Dudley Park, Greenfields, Mandurah, Meadow Springs, Parklands, San Remo, Silver Sands which lie to the west of the Mandurah Estuary.

 History

 First contested at the 1983 state election, Mandurah was won by Labor candidate John Read.
 Read lost the seat at the 1989 state election to Liberal candidate Roger Nicholls.
-Nicholls held the seat for three terms before his defeat at the 2001 state election to Labor candidate David Templeman, who holds the seat to this day.
+Nicholls held the seat for three terms before his defeat at the 2001 state election to Labor candidate David Templeman, who held the seat until his retirement prior to the 2025 state election.
+It is now held by Rhys Williams, who was the mayor for the City of Mandurah from 2017 until 2025.

 Mandurah has long been regarded as a non-metropolitan district, despite its close proximity to Perth.
 It is only 18 km south of Perth—close enough that it is part of the Perth television licence area.
 Before the one vote one value reforms that took effect at the 2008 state election, this meant that Mandurah had roughly half the enrolment of neighbouring districts to the north.
 Whilst Mandurah now contains a similar number of enrolled voters to most other electorates, this tradition lives on as it falls inside the non-metropolitan South West Legislative Council region.

 The proposed 2011 redistribution would have seen Mandurah transferred to the South Metropolitan region.
 It would have absorbed the outer southern Perth suburbs of Golden Bay and Singleton, while the more rural suburbs of Barragup and Furnissdale would have shifted to Murray-Wellington.
 However, the final boundaries left Mandurah in the South West region.
+Barragup and Furnissdale would be transferred into Murray-Wellington in the 2019 redistribution while regaining part of Dudley Park.